Kim Knight takes a gourmet tour of West Australia

 This one, told around the shiny self-service wine dispenser at Olive Farm Wines, alleges a visit by super-wealthy Americans on a mission to restock their wine cellar.
 They tasted plenty and asked for more.
 There was a barrel of something the winemaker was playing with.
 It was so experimental it didn't have a name but the vineyard knew it was good and, thus, there was a handwritten working label: The Duck's Nuts.

 The Americans were mystified.
 An explanation ("you know, like the bee's knees") didn't help.
 But they loved the wine and so a legend was born.
-Specifically, a 2014 Cabernet Sauvignon, Petit Verdot and Malbec legend that currently retails for $88 a bottle.
+Specifically, a Cabernet Sauvignon, Petit Verdot and Malbec legend that currently retails for $88 a bottle for the 2017 vintage.

 I'm in the Swan Valley, eating cheese and drinking wine and listening to stories.
 The next day, I'm in Perth city proper, eating cheese (the ricotta ravioli at The Westin's in-house restaurant Garum is sublime), drinking wine and listening to stories.